rust-lang/book/nostarch/chapter15.md

 ### Implementing the Deref Trait

-As discussed in “Implementing a Trait on a Type” in Chapter 10, to implement a trait, we need to provide implementations for the trait’s required methods.
+As discussed in “Implementing a Trait on a Type” in Chapter 10, to implement a trait we need to provide implementations for the trait’s required methods.
 The `Deref` trait, provided by the standard library, requires us to implement one method named `deref` that borrows `self` and returns a reference to the inner data.
-Listing 15-10 contains an implementation of `Deref` to add to the definition of `MyBox<T>`:
+Listing 15-10 contains an implementation of `Deref` to add to the definition of `MyBox<T>`.

 src/main.rs